 Sabinal is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sabinal is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Sabinal who work in sales jobs (17.89%), personal care services (17.01%), and farm management occupations (15.54%).

-Being a small city, Sabinal does not have a public transit system used by locals to get to and from work.
+Sabinal is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sabinal in 2022 was $17,905, which is low income relative to Texas and the nation.
 This equates to an annual income of $71,620 for a family of four.
 Sabinal also has one of the higher rates of people living in poverty in the nation, with 36.55% of its population below the federal poverty line.